ithirzty/php-smart-doc-with-ai/README.md

 1. First you need to install your web server (here on a raspberry pi) [tutorial](https://howtoraspberrypi.com/how-to-install-web-server-raspberry-pi-lamp/)
 2. Then download this project to your ``/var/www/html`` directory.
 3. Go to the ``config.php`` file and fill out all the variables
-4. Launch chromium or chrome with the following flags __--autoplay-policy=no-user-gesture-required__, __--enable-speech-synthesis__, __--kiosk localhost/index.php__ and __--use-fake-ui-for-media-stream__ (this last one isn't necessary if you use ssl) ``chromium-browser --autoplay-policy=no-user-gesture-required --enable-speech-synthesis --use-fake-ui-for-media-stream --kiosk localhost/index.php``
+4. Launch chromium or chrome with the following flags __--autoplay-policy=no-user-gesture-required__, __--enable-speech-synthesis__, __--kiosk localhost/index.php__ and __--use-fake-ui-for-media-stream__ (this last one isn't necessary if you use ssl)
-5. It then will be accessible at the url https://localhost/index.php
+5. And the last thing to do is to add the following line to your startup (``/etc/xdg/lxsession/LXDE-pi/autostart) script : ``@chromium-browser --autoplay-policy=no-user-gesture-required --enable-speech-synthesis --use-fake-ui-for-media-stream --kiosk localhost/index.php``

 ## Your first voice command